Simone Jackson: College career

 Jackson scored 5 goals and added 8 assists in 20 games (8 starts) in her freshman season with the USC Trojans in 2021, earning second-team All-Pac-12 honors.
 She scored a late equalizer in a 2–2 draw against Penn State in the second round of the NCAA tournament, but they lost on penalty kicks.
 She missed two games in her sophomore season while at the 2022 FIFA U-20 Women's World Cup but returned to start the last 16, scoring 6 goals with 3 assists, and was named first-team All-Pac-12.
 She scored 5 goals in 15 games (10 starts) in her junior season in 2023, being named second-team All-Pac-12.
 In her senior season in 2024, she scored 6 goals with 2 assists in 22 games (17 starts), earning third-team All-Big Ten honors.
 USC won their first-ever outright regular-season title, doing so in their first year in the Big Ten Conference.
 Jackson scored in four of her last five college games, including in the quarterfinals of the NCAA tournament, where she also made her penalty in shootout loss to Wake Forest after a 2–2 draw.

 Club career

-Orlando Pride
+Jackson joined the Orlando Pride as a non-roster invitee in the National Women's Soccer League (NWSL) preseason in January 2025.
+On May 29, the Pride announced that they had signed Jackson to her first professional contract on a four-year deal.
+She made her professional debut against Racing Louisville on June 20, coming on as a second-half substitute in a 2–0 loss.
+On September 2, she scored her first professional goal in Orlando's CONCACAF W Champions Cup debut, a 3–0 win over Alajuelense.

-Jackson was invited to train as a non-roster player with the Orlando Pride in the 2025 preseason.
-She signed her first professional contract with the Pride on May 29, inking a deal through the 2028 NWSL season.
-On September 2, Jackson scored her first professional goal in the Pride's first-ever CONCACAF W Champions Cup match, a 3–0 win over Alajuelense.
+On August 19, 2026, Jackson joined Swedish club FC Rosengård on loan until June 30, 2026.